Using this technique I stay present with my children and avoid anger and frustration.

 This one question – “how would little me feel in this situation?” – saved more parents than I can count from so many fights, so many power struggles, and so many tears.

 If you want to know exactly how it works – come coach with me.
-1 month is all it takes to flip everything around and lead the family life you deserve – a family life of compassion, empathy, cooperation, connection, love, and joy.
+Six sessions are all it takes to flip everything around and lead the family life you deserve – a family life of compassion, empathy, cooperation, connection, love, and joy.

 You can also join my life and parenting support group on Facebook, I’d love to meet you 🙂